Is wearing masks mandatory at hotel exam sites?

 Yes, there will be a designated area for you to store personal belongings.

 |Can I breastfeed while participating in a Royal College exam?

 The Royal College recognizes how challenging it can be to balance new parenthood with the examination schedule.
-While you cannot bring your baby to the examination, we will attempt to find a private space at the examination centre where you can pump milk before/after the three hour written examination, and/or before/after the Oral/OSCE examination.
+While you cannot bring your baby to the examination, we will attempt to find a private space at the hotel test site where you can pump milk before/after the three hour written examination, and/or before/after the Oral/OSCE examination.

 |If I pump breast milk before/after the exam, is there somewhere onsite where I can store the milk?